Course Outline

 Description

 In this course, you will study the history of popular music and culture in 20th and 21st Century Western traditions.
 You will use this knowledge to engage in analytical and creative tasks that include songwriting, production and recording.
-These tasks will culminate in a sound recording reflective of your historically informed approach to songwriting and studio production.
+These tasks will culminate in a sound recording reflective of a chosen historically informed approach to songwriting and studio production.

 How will this course be delivered?